Sodium Coco Sulfate: Is It Natural?

 Final Thoughts About Sodium Coco Sulfate

-While I love coconut oil, its science lab derivatives like Sodium Coco Sulfate (and its other cousins like Sodium Cocoyl Isethionate) are synthetic surfactants used in many personal care products.
+While I love coconut oil, its science lab derivatives like Sodium Coco Sulfate (and its other cousins like Sodium Cocoyl Isethionate) are synthetic surfactants.
+They are not natural ingredients and the chemical processes used to create them often strip away most of the beneficial components.

 There is a lot of debate about the safety of sulfates--and other synthetic ingredients.
 Companies that use these ingredients state, and even cite research to show, that these ingredients can be mild and safe.